How a Single-Pole Toggle Switch Works to Control a Light

 Key Takeaways for the Professional Electrician

-- A single-pole switch is an SPST device that interrupts the hot conductor in a series circuit.
+- A single-pole switch is an SPST device that interrupts the ungrounded conductor in series with the load.

-- The line wire brings power in; the load wire takes switched power out.
+- The line conductor brings power in; the load conductor takes switched power out to the fixture.

-- Understand the switch’s electrical rating to ensure it’s appropriate for the electrical load.
+- Verify the switch’s marked electrical rating to ensure it is appropriate for the load and circuit.

 Frequently Asked Questions (FAQ)